Intrinsic factor

-Intrinsic factor (IF), also known as cobalamin binding intrinsic factor, or gastric intrinsic factor (GIF), is a glycoprotein produced by the parietal cells (in humans) or chief cells (in rodents) of the stomach.
+Intrinsic factor (IF), also known as cobalamin binding intrinsic factor, or gastric intrinsic factor (GIF), is a glycoprotein produced by specialized cells of the stomach, either by parietal cells (in humans) or chief cells (in rodents).
 It is necessary for the absorption of vitamin B_{12} later on in the distal ileum of the small intestine.
 In humans, the gastric intrinsic factor protein is encoded by the CBLIF gene.
 Haptocorrin (transcobalamin I) is another glycoprotein secreted by the salivary glands which binds to vitamin B_{12}.
 Vitamin B_{12} is acid-sensitive and in binding to haptocorrin it can safely pass through the acidic stomach to the duodenum.

 In the less acidic environment of the small intestine, pancreatic enzymes digest the glycoprotein carrier and vitamin B_{12} can then bind to intrinsic factor.
 This new complex is then absorbed by the epithelial cells (enterocytes) of the ileum.
 Inside the cells, vitamin B_{12} dissociates once again and binds to another protein, transcobalamin II; the new complex can then exit the epithelial cells to be carried to the liver.

 Site of secretion

+The site and cell type of formation of the intrinsic factor varies in different species.
+Intrinsic factor is secreted in oxyntic gastric glands and predominantly by parietal cells of the stomach fundus and body in humans, while it is produced by chief cells in the stomach body in rodents.
+In pigs it is obtained from the pylorus and beginning of the duodenum.

-Intrinsic factor is secreted by parietal cells within the stomach, and so is present in the gastric juice as well as in the gastric mucous membrane.
+It is present in the gastric juice as well as in the gastric mucous membrane.
 The optimum pH for its action is approximately 7.
 Its concentration does not correlate with the amount of HCl or pepsin in the gastric juice, e.g., intrinsic factor may be present even when pepsin is largely absent.
-The site of formation of the intrinsic factor varies in different species.
-In pigs it is obtained from the pylorus and beginning of the duodenum; in human beings it is present in the fundus and body of the stomach.

-The limited amount of normal human gastric intrinsic factor limits normal efficient absorption of B_{12} to about 2 μg per meal, a nominally adequate intake of B_{12}.
+The amount of human gastric intrinsic factor limits normal efficient absorption of B_{12} to about 2 μg per meal, a nominally adequate intake of B_{12}.

 Insufficiency

 In pernicious anemia, which is usually an autoimmune disease, autoantibodies directed against intrinsic factor or parietal cells themselves lead to an intrinsic factor deficiency, malabsorption of vitamin B_{12}, and subsequent megaloblastic anemia.
 Atrophic gastritis can also cause intrinsic factor deficiency and anemia through damage to the parietal cells of the stomach wall.
 Pancreatic exocrine insufficiency can interfere with normal dissociation of vitamin B_{12} from its binding proteins in the small intestine, preventing its absorption via the intrinsic factor complex.
 Other risk factors contributing to pernicious anemia are anything that damages or removes a portion of the stomach's parietal cells, including bariatric surgery, gastric tumors, gastric ulcers, and excessive consumption of alcohol.

-Mutations in the GIF gene are responsible for a rare inheritable disease called intrinsic factor deficiency which results in malabsorption of vitamin B_{12}.
+Mutations in the CBLIF gene (previously referred as GIF, gastric intrinsic factor) are responsible for a rare inheritable disease called intrinsic factor deficiency which results in malabsorption of vitamin B_{12}.